KILTprotocol/spec-ext-credential-api/readme.md

 #### 5.a Attester submits credential

-If the attester successfully verified the claim, they SHOULD send a `submit-credential` message.
+If the attester successfully verified the claim, they MUST issue an attestation and SHOULD send a `submit-credential` message.
 This message contains the attested credential.
 To build the credential, the attester will generate the salts which are used in the selective disclosure scheme.
 These salts MUST be used only once and be generated using a cryptographic random generator.